anaURL/thats-so-gay/README.md

 # Optimizations / Future plans

 - Fix any responsiveness issues based on users feedback
-- Add OAuth so thay only registered users can edit content
+- Add OAuth so that only registered users can edit content
 - Re-write the whole app with React components to promote reusability and better design patterns

 # Lessons learned